monome/docs/norns/reference/lib/lattice.md

 ## lattice

-The `lattice` allows you to quickly create simple and extensible sequencers.
-Learn more with the [splicer eduscript](https://l.llllllll.co/splicer).
+The `lattice` allows you to perform a function repeatedly, typically useful for building sequencers.

 ### control